Geli25/bme590hrm/README.md

 ### Personal Thoughts/Comments:
 * I really messed up on the first couple of branches: forgetting to commit to certain branches, pushes to master directly, merging when I should have been pulling.
-But after that I got a better sence of how it worked.
+But after that I got a better sense of how it worked.

 * I need to incorporate more error throwing for invalid user input.
 Right now I am only using if statements.
 Will update by Sunday.